jmoiron/johnny-cache/docs/index.rst

     }
     JOHNNY_MIDDLEWARE_KEY_PREFIX='jc_myproj'

-*Note*: The above configuration is for Django 1.3, which radically changed its cache configuration.
-To see a full inspection of options for earlier versions of Django please see the `queryset cache <queryset_cache.html>`_ docs.
+For a full inspection of options for earlier versions of Django please see the `queryset cache <queryset_cache.html>`_ docs.

 The ``MIDDLEWARE_CLASSES`` setting enables two middlewares:  the outer one clears a thread-local dict-like cache located at ``johnny.cache.local`` at